woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.4 =
 Major update with plenty of optimisations and new features.
-Changed to note:
+Changes to note:

 * Requires WP 3.3
 * Product data meta has been renamed in this version so that custom-fields can be enabled.
 Product data is now prepended with an underscore so they are hidden from the custom-field panel.
 Existing data will be upgraded automatically.
 * The shipping method classes have been updated to make rate definition easier.
 Third party plugins will need updating.
 * Textdomain has changed - re-scan your po/mo's
 * Tax additions (tax rows, compounds etc) required a change to the way order items are stored.
 Old orders won't show items when viewed.
 Order totals should be unaffected.
+* Significant modifications to woocommerce.less/.css to deliver a more polished look when using the default styles.
+If your theme builds on top of this you will likely need to update some classes.
+Consider using https://gist.github.com/1601558 to disable WooCommerce default css.

 Please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.